 West coast and Krakatoa: This is a great getaway, but becoming a little too popular for it’s own good.
 The coast is surprisingly beautiful — palm trees, green hills, white sand and lots of reminders of the centuries of Dutch occupancy — and Carita is a great beach.
 Like most outdoor activities, it’s at its best in the dry months from April to November.
 You can also take a boat out to see Anak Krakatoa, a sinister, smouldering cone that’s risen from the vent of the great Krakatoa volcano.
 Anak Krakatoa is black, barren, hot, and stinks of sulphur.
 It’s also dangerous (some of the fumes it belches out will kill you in seconds).
 But, judging by its growing popularity as a tourist attraction, it has charisma.

 Mountain biking is already huge.
-Races attract thousands of competitors, and every Sunday the centre of Jakarta is closed to let bikers of all pursuits cruise the streets.
+Races attract thousands of competitors, and every Sunday the center of Jakarta is closed to let bikers of all pursuits cruise the streets.
 The locals are very friendly, and will give you plenty of good information, but watch the traffic: it’s unpredictable and terrifying.